|Address:||62 Civic Center Plaza, Santa Ana, CA 92701 Map|

 Originally built in 1977, this Santa Ana Correctional Center can accommodate up to 512 adult male and female detainees.
 It was previously used as a holding facility for U.S. Immigration and Customs (ICE) detainees, but the contract was cancelled in 2016.

 The Santa Ana Detention Facility is located in Orange County, about 30 miles south of Los Angeles, and 12 miles from coastal Huntington Beach.
-The physical address and phone number are:

 If your friend or loved one has been detained or incarcerated in the Santa Ana Jail, the information below may be of interest to you.
 Our team of California criminal defense lawyers provide important details about the following topics: